Balu-Varanasi/resume/README.rst

 - Developed and maintained an application  using Python/ Django, Redis, PostgreSQL, MongoDB, Angular, and AWS

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Lead Full-Stack Software Consultant, ESPN CricInfo, “ESPN DIGITAL MEDIA PVT LTD” India, from Nov’20 to July 2021
+Lead Full-Stack Software Consultant, ESPN CricInfo, “ESPN DIGITAL MEDIA PVT LTD” India from Nov’20 to July 2021
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Reverse-Engineered legacy Cricinfo site and rebuilt it from scratch in modern architectures and technologies which served 30 million concurrent users during a live cricket match
 - Responsible for developing and maintaining highly scalable applications using Event-driven architectures